TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 		- it could be due to complexity now in architecture and reducing it may solve it
 		- it could be that we are injecting a component that relies on a vc model and that we need more setup to enable this
 			- import assemblies vs injection libraries may be worth considering.
+			- mediatr
+			- so redirecting to blazor pages, and them accessing their services seems to be how they will work, if static they would need a service/api somethere to receive data that has been processed where it wont be process it itself.
+			- if nojs for now may need to redirect to a nojs mvc page
+- find someway to seperate nojs so clear what is there and why but dont do it how its acheived here